byrne-greg/the-stool-diary/README.md

 UX/UI
 - High priority
   * Add a colour capture to record stool form (predefined colors, perhaps an "Other" leading to a color wheel)
-  * Split date and time and make time an optional
   * Change the list record stools to show stool and non-stool days (more timeline/calendar)
   * Change focus to top of pages during record stool form
 - Low priority